Maximize Muscle Growth with 8 Reps for Hypertrophy

 How does performing 8 reps promote muscle growth?

-Performing 8 reps with a challenging weight creates the ideal combination of muscle tension and metabolic stress, which are key factors in promoting muscle growth.
+Performing 8 reps with a challenging weight creates the ideal combination of muscle tension and metabolic stress, which are key factors for promoting muscle growth.
 This rep range also allows for sufficient time under tension to stimulate muscle hypertrophy.

 Is 8 reps suitable for everyone looking to build muscle?